Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-rATcozDE25c,527.5603666666667,538.5713666666667.md

 ### Transcript

-> never we're never adding pipes i've told you a million times for years now we will never add pipes
+> will you add pipes never we're never adding pipes i've told you a million times for years now we will never add pipes okay